wpfleger96/Calculator/README.md

  * You and your partner should alternate driving and navigating, spending roughly equal amounts of time in each role.

+ * After the project is completed, a pair programming survey will be made available for both partners to complete.

 ### Suggestions

 I highly recommend that you follow the following workflow for development: